SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Experiments

-We systematically evaluate \NAME on $1024\times 1024$ text-to-image generation, comparing against state-of-the-art VAR acceleration methods across acceleration, GenEval scores, and low-level fidelity metrics.
+\textbf{Comparison on GenEval.} We systematically evaluate \NAME on $1024\times 1024$ text-to-image generation, compared with state-of-the-art VAR acceleration methods in terms of acceleration, GenEval scores~\cite{geneval}, and low-level fidelity metrics.
 The specific results are presented in Tab.~\ref{tab:main_com}.
 Without skipping any scales, \NAME achieves $\mathbf{1.38\times}$ and $\mathbf{1.57\times}$ speedups on Infinity-2B and -8B respectively, while maintaining high-level semantic alignment nearly identical to the baseline.
-Notably, it reduces the generation time of the \textbf{8B model} to the \textbf{1-second} regime for producing a $\mathbf{1024\times 1024}$ \textbf{image}.
-Compared with FastVAR~\cite{fastvar_arxiv} and ScaleKV~\cite{scalekv_arxiv}, \NAME not only accelerates inference but also preserves high-frequency details far more effectively, achieving substantially better low-level metrics.
-Specifically, \NAME attains \textbf{PSNR approaching 30}, \textbf{SSIM above 0.9}, and \textbf{LPIPS below 0.1}, indicating that the proposed cross-scale sparse attention successfully compresses redundant computation while retaining the critical token interactions necessary for fine-grained structure generation.
+Notably, it reduces the generation time of the \textbf{8B model} to the \textbf{1-second} regime for $\mathbf{1024\times 1024}$ generation.
+Compared with FastVAR~\cite{fastvar} and ScaleKV~\cite{scalekv}, \NAME not only accelerates inference but also preserves high-frequency details more effectively, achieving substantially better low-level metrics.
+Specifically, \NAME attains \textbf{PSNR approaching 30}, \textbf{SSIM above 0.9}, and \textbf{LPIPS below 0.1}, indicating that the proposed cross-scale sparse attention successfully reduces redundant computation while retaining the critical token interactions for fine-grained structure generation.
 When combined with skip-scale strategies, \NAME further boosts acceleration to $\mathbf{1.70\times}$ and $\mathbf{2.28\times}$, increasing the inference throughput of the \textbf{2B model} to \textbf{1.77 it/s}.
-Remarkably, even under the extreme acceleration scenario with scale skipping, \NAME still preserves high-frequency textures effectively, thus maintaining its leading performance on low-level metrics.
+Remarkably, even under the extreme acceleration scenario with scale skipping, \NAME still preserves high-frequency textures effectively, while maintaining leading low-level metrics.

 \textbf{Human Preference Evaluation.} We further evaluate the generation quality of \NAME and other methods using human preference benchmarks~\cite{hpsv2,imagereward}.
 As shown in Tab.~\ref{tab:human_pref}, both 2B and 8B model scales, \NAME without scale skipping achieves comparable human preference scores to the baseline, even attaining a score of \textbf{31.01} at 8B---\textbf{surpassing the baseline}.
 This confirms our cross-scale sparse attention preserves fine semantic alignment and visual realism.
 When combined with both scale-skipping setup, our \NAME still demonstrates remarkable robustness under aggressive acceleration.
 We attribute this advantage to the suppression of attention noise through sparsity and the enhanced spatial locality that contributes to more consistent generation.
 For additional qualitative results, please refer to the appendix.